dashsubhasis95-cpu/transformer-machine-translation/README.md

 # Transformer-Machine_Translation

-This repository contains my **from-scratch implementation of the Transformer architecture for machine translation, based on the paper **“Attention Is All You Need”.
+This repository contains my "from-scratch implementation of the Transformer architecture for machine translation", based on the paper “Attention Is All You Need”.

-The project is being developed **step by step toward a full translation system.
+The project is being developed "step by step toward a full translation system.
 At the current stage, the "Transformer encoder is implemented first" to build a strong foundation before adding the decoder and training pipeline.

 ---